Regulations of the Ballet Teachers’ Workshop Scholarships

 1. All filming is recommended to be done via smart phone only

-2. All video links should be provided in the form of a youtube public link.
+2. All videos should be provided as a file (mp4, avi etc).
 The file should be saved as the participants name.
 The participants name and school should not appear on the actual film footage as the adjudicator/s will evaluate the candidates anonymously.
 (The BTW committee has no input into the selection process).
+The video file will need to be uploaded on your entry form.

 9. The video must be taken recently and not more than 3 months prior to submission.